Skip to main navigation Skip to search Skip to main content

 Dongyang Mi (Geography, President's Doctoral Scholar, Manchester/Melbourne Scholarship): Hygienic citizenship: Shifting cultures of cleanliness, hygiene and sanitation (Co-supervisor, with Alison Browne and Saska Petrova)

-Qiwei Peng (Architecture, CSC Scholarship): Elevated highways as social Infrastructures -interrogating the assemblage of diasporic pedestrian in Chongqing under-bridge space (Co-supervisor, with Stephen Walker)
+Dr Qiwei Peng (Architecture, 2026, CSC Scholarship): Elevated highways as social constructions -interrogating the uncertainty of urban transport infrastructure in China (Co-supervisor, with Stephen Walker)

-Dr Juliet (Junyan) Ye (Architecture, 2025): Urban nature re-encountered: perceptions, experiences and practices of Chinese international students in Manchester, UK (Main Supervisor, with Alison Browne and Matthew Dennis)
+Dr Juliet (Junyan) Ye (Architecture, 2025 - no corrections): Urban nature re-encountered: perceptions, experiences and practices of Chinese international students in Manchester, UK (Main Supervisor, with Alison Browne and Matthew Dennis)

-Dr Purva Dewoolkar (Architecture, 2024, SEED PGR Studentship): Making Sanitation: Unpacking Mumbai’s Blurred Terrains (Main Supervisor, with Alison Browne and Nate Millington)
+Dr Purva Dewoolkar (Architecture, 2024, SEED PGR Studentship): Making Sanitation: Unpacking Mumbai’s Blurred Terrains (Main Supervisor, with Alison Browne and Nate Millington); now University of Manchester.

 Dr Kunzhe Kang (Architecture, 2023): A Dubious Experiment for Autonomous Architecture: a study of Chinese Experimenal Architecture between 1993 and 2010 through a Bourdieusian Lens (Main Supervisor, with Stephen Walker); now Xi'an University of Architecture and Technology.